 Finally, put yourself in the shoes of the Seller.
 What would you want to know about someone making an offer on your home?
 Plan to write a compelling letter to the seller about yourself and your family.
 Tell them about you and why you want to purchase their home.
 We have seen this swing the deal in more than a few situations.

-There are a few major milestones for a Buyer once you are under contract:
+Here is a broad outline for the process once you are under contract:

 YES!
-There are tons of reasons why you should talk with a bank and get pre-approved before looking at homes.
-First and foremost, talking with a bank before looking at homes can help you understand exactly how much you can afford.
-There is no reason to look at homes that are listed for $750,000 if you can only afford up to $700,000.
+There are tons of reasons why you should talk with a lender and get pre-approved before looking at homes.
+First and foremost, talking with a lender before looking at homes can help you understand exactly how much you can afford.
+There is no reason to look at homes that are listed for $950,000 if you can only afford up to $900,000.
+For a list of lenders we have had good experiences with Click Here.